tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/preview.md

 ###### Single character

-To perform a single character wildcard search use the `?` symbol.
+To perform a single character wildcard search, use the `?` symbol.
 The single character wildcard search looks for terms that match the string with the single character replaced.

 To search for either `text` or `test`, search: `te?t`.

 ###### Multiple characters

-To perform a multiple character wildcard search use the `*` symbol.
-Multiple character wildcard searches look for 0 or more characters.
+To perform a multiple character wildcard search, use the `*` symbol.
+Multiple character wildcard searches look for zero or more characters.

 To search for `test`, `tests`, or `tester`, use the search: `test*`.

 You can also use the wildcard searches in the middle of a term.
-To search for dryer, you can use the search: `dr*r`.
+To search for `dryer`, you can use the search: `dr*r`.

 ##### Boolean Operators